HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-06-PowerShell-pipeline-vs-script-vs-wildcards.md

 Get-Variable outputs the array as a single whole item down the pipeline.

-I commented about this on the PowerShell Slack channel, and Joel ([Vexx32](https://github.com/vexx32) guessed immediately what is happening, jumped into the source code of the `Get-Variable` cmdlet and confirmed it.
+I commented about this on the PowerShell Slack channel, and Joel ([Vexx32](https://github.com/vexx32)) immediately guessed what's happening, jumped into the source code of the `Get-Variable` cmdlet, and confirmed it.
 There is a way for cmdlets to write their output to the pipeline, and they have a choice of whether to trigger enumeration/unrolling of the content or not.

-And because he's a good egg, he fixed it and submitted a 5-character fix to the PowerShell project, in [issue 8407](https://github.com/PowerShell/PowerShell/pull/8407).
+And because he's a good egg, he fixed it and submitted a single-change fix to the PowerShell project, in [issue 8407](https://github.com/PowerShell/PowerShell/pull/8407).
 This change:

 ```